mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "Cas...Cas...", her voice had fractured in two and wheezed through labored breaths as she collapsed onto the ground.

     He was too busy lifting and carrying her to hear what she had said.
 When he had made it to the area where Fanla and the others were checking for survivors, he set her down gently and began examining her for injury.
 The entire left side of her head and neck had been disfigured by the flames, and her eyes were dotted with starry cataracts.
-Setre reached to Kip's arm and he turned back toward her.
+Setre reached to Kipnu's arm and he turned back toward her.
 Her gaze was vacant as if she were experiencing some other world far behind the one he was in.
 She called out again in a voice frailer than before, "Lin..."

     "Thi is safe in the treetops.
 No need to worry," he comforted her.
 But her mind was still locked away.